Jake Funk: Redshirt senior year

 Funk had his best statistical season after returning from his consecutive ACL tears.
-Playing during for the COVID-19-shortened Big Ten season, he was the team's primary option at running back after the departure of Javon Leake and Anthony McFarland Jr. to the NFL.
+Playing during the COVID-19-shortened Big Ten Conference season, he was the team's primary option at running back after the departure of Javon Leake and Anthony McFarland Jr. to the NFL.
 Across Maryland's four games, Funk rushed 60 times for 519 yards, averaging 8.6 yards per carry, which ranked him first in the Big Ten and second among all Football Bowl Subdivision running backs in yards per carry.
 He averaged 129 rushing yards a game as well, ranking him second in the Big Ten and eighth among FBS backs.
 Funk scored three rushing touchdowns and one receiving touchdown, and was named third-team All-Big Ten.
 At the end of the season, Funk ranked third on Maryland's list of yards per carry across a single season.

 Professional career

+Pre-draft

-Despite having two seasons of eligibility remaining due to injury and NCAA policy surrounding COVID-19 and a chance to return as a starting back for Maryland, Funk opted to enter the 2021 NFL Draft.
+Despite having two seasons of eligibility remaining due to injury and NCAA policy surrounding COVID-19 and a chance to return as a starting back for Maryland, Funk opted to enter the 2021 NFL draft.
 Due to his perception as a primarily straight-line runner who was not particularly elusive, Sports Illustrated speculated that he would go undrafted, but could potentially find a role as a special teams player.

 After Funk's performance at Maryland's pro day, draft analyst Mel Kiper mused that Funk could potentially be a late-round draft pick or an undrafted free agent: "I think he's going to fight his way onto a roster.
 He’s a competitive runner.
 He's a battler.
 He just puts his nose in there and he just fights and he's quick to the hole.
 He's shown home run-hitting ability where he can outrace the cornerback, safeties to the end zone, to the pay dirt.
 He'll catch the ball, he'll block.
 He's just a guy that gives you everything he has."